Marcellous11/mTech2.0/README.md

 # mTech2.0

 Here is my second run at creating a personal website.
 I've always really liked the aesthetic of the terminal and thought a website with that feeling would be cool.
 I visited multiple sites for inspiration, and they are all referenced in acknowledgement.
-Please visit the site and feel free to clone to projects, just give me a shout out if you decide to use it!
+Please visit the site and feel free to clone the project, just give me a shout out if you decide to use it!

 ## Demo